MiguelRenato/AQC-Automation/README.md

 IOTizar-AQC
 </h2>
 <h3>
-This Tasmota automation is to control a underfloor heating system.
+Tasmota automation to control a underfloor heating system.
 </h3>

 - Frist step do a hardware hack get dry contact relay on sonoff th16 .